-NEW IN THE TS1 DISCOVERY VERSION 4.0
+NEW IN THE TS1 DISCOVERY VERSION

-In this latest revision, outlines incorporate the participatory learning approach that is already encouraged in BELT's methodology and values.
+In the 4.0 revision of the Transformation Series (TS), the outlines incorporate the participatory learning approach that is already encouraged in BELT's methodology and values.
 This method allows participants to discover answers in God's Word through collaborative and active learning.
 TS Discovery v4.0 has retained the Bible storying format from TS Storying v3.0.
+This latest TS1 v4.1, includes minor updates and fixes to wording and Bible references.